| Read Time: 5 minutes | Personal Injury

 Negligence and recklessness differ in their legal implications.
 Negligence refers to the failure to exercise reasonable care, meaning not taking precautions that a reasonable person would under similar circumstances.

-On the other hand, recklessness involves knowingly disregarding or ignoring potential dangers or the safety of others.
 Understanding these distinctions is crucial in legal contexts, as they determine the level of liability and potential consequences.

 Intent and Awareness